How to join The Orthodox Christian Church

 The second phase is like an engagement.

 A person in this stage is enrolled through prayer into what is called the catechumenate and becomes a catechumen or, an official learner.
-When someone becomes a catechumen, they don’t have all the answers, yet they are declaring that they want no other love, no other saving relationship, than Christ and His Church, and that they believe it is best found in the Orthodox Christian Church.
+When someone becomes a catechumen, they don’t have all the answers, yet they declare they want no other love, no other saving relationship, than Christ and His Church, and they believe it is best found in the Orthodox Christian Church.

-And so a catechumen ceases participation in all (yes all) other churches, religions, services, practices, rites, rituals, and spirituality - for the rest of their life - in order to make room for the One, Holy, Catholic, and Apostolic Church.
+From there, a catechumen begins the process of ceasing formal participation in all (yes all) other churches, religions, services, practices, rites, rituals, and spirituality - for the rest of their life - in order to make room for the One, Holy, Catholic, and Apostolic Church.
 A catechumen begins to live as if they are an Orthodox Christian through consistent participation in a life of prayer, and in the rhythms of the Christian life.

 The third and final phase is like the marriage.